Tumble dryers are very convenient devices that save you plenty of time and room when doing laundry.

 You’ll need to ensure that the power outlet and the water outlet (if your model has one) are easily accessible, in case you need to turn them off in an emergency.

-If you can’t provide enough space for all this, you should consider placing your tumble drier in another spot for the same reasons described in the previous section.
+If you can’t provide enough space for all this, you should consider placing your tumble dryer in another spot for the same reasons described in the previous section.

 Your tumble dryer will need an individual circuit using nearby outlets.
 If you already have this in the space under the stairs, this is one less thing to worry about.